 A regular immunization schedule for children means quite a few shots in the first year, and this can make even the chillest child lose their cool.
 But immunizations are hugely important in helping to keep your little one healthy and protected against serious disease.

-Fortunately, there’s a lot you can do to help Baby feel good about visiting his healthcare provider—even when shots are involved—and to feel good about being there yourself.
+Fortunately, there’s a lot you can do to help Baby feel good about visiting her healthcare provider—even when shots are involved—and to feel good about being there yourself.

 How you can help yourself feel less stressed